grusbarsky/CAPSTONE-garden/README.md

 ## Description

 Virtual Garden is a web application that allows a user access to useful information for growing a variety of plants (description, growing conditions, sowing method) via the OpenFarm API.
-A User can save these planta for later use or add them to a "Garden" of their creation.
+A User can save these plants for later use or add them to a "Garden" of their creation.
 A user may also save other users' gardens as inspiration for their own.
-A local weather tab provides weather to the user to plan when they can garden!
+A local weather tab provides weather for the user to plan when they can garden!

 ### Plants